mostafa/goja_debugger/README.md

 - Implementation of step-in and step-out commands
 - Possible sourcemap generation on the fly (not sure if it's possible in Go)
 - Fix Goja tests and try to see if changes are needed for TC39 tests
+- Revert changes to interfaces in `compiler.go` and others and use a flag for `debugMode`
 - [DAP](https://microsoft.github.io/debug-adapter-protocol/) integration
 - Integration with [k6](https://github.com/k6io/k6)